 - 2. If you're doing it for energy savings, how long will it take you to recover in utility bills the amount you spent on 2x6 walls.

 - 3. If you're doing it for structural soundness, you might ask yourself how many homes are built with 2x4 walls that have been standing for 50, 60, or 70 years.

-For more information on the process of building a house on your land, download my free guide From Raw Land to Forever Home.
+For more information on the process of home building on your own land, download my free guide From Raw Land to Forever Home.